-The Maria Island Walk is an active, but pampered, holiday experience, designed to let you experience the remoteness and tranquility of a wilderness experience in comfort.
-This is a soft adventure, where the packs are light, the food is gourmet, the wine is Tasmania’s best, and a comfortable bed awaits you each night.
+The Maria Island Walk is an active, but relaxing holiday experience.
+It is designed to let you immerse yourself completely in the remoteness and tranquillity of this extraordinary island wilderness with a few creatures comforts; the packs are light, the food is gourmet, the wine is Tasmania’s best, and a comfortable bed awaits you each night.

-At the end of each day, you’ll retire for the evening in one of two secluded wilderness camps, both a stone’s throw from empty, white-sand beaches.
-These beaches are the perfect place to unwind with a glass of wine, enjoy a barefoot stroll exploring for rare shells, or a swim in the clear waters.
+You’ll stay in two different secluded wilderness camps for the first two nights, both a stone’s throw from empty, white-sand beaches.
+These beaches are the perfect place to unwind with a glass of wine, enjoy a stroll exploring for rare shells, or a swim in crystal blue waters.

-On the final night, you’ll stay overnight in a heritage house in Darlington, a UNESCO World Heritage site nestled on the northern tip of the island.
-Once a bustling penal settlement with over 600 convicts, Darlington is now home to a medley of well-preserved, historical buildings.
+On the final night, you’ll stay overnight in heritage listed Bernacchi house in Darlington, a UNESCO World Heritage site nestled on the northern tip of the island that was once a bustling penal settlement with over 600 convicts.

 “Pack Free” Experience